 Jennifer Prugh is the founder of Breathe Together Yoga and the JOY of Yoga 200 Hour and 300 Hour teacher trainings.
-With a Master’s Degree in Art and Consciousness, eight years as an Associate Professor of storytelling, storyboarding and creativity, and ten years as a professional artist, Jennifer is passionate about making traditional yogic teachings accessible, so that students are empowered with skills to live each day with wisdom, compassion, and discernment and to ultimately make their own unique contribution to life.
+With eight years as an Associate Professor of storytelling, story boarding, and creativity, ten years as a professional artist, and a Master’s Degree in Art and Consciousness studies, Jennifer is passionate about “life education,” making eastern mind and body practices accessible, so that students are empowered with skills to live each day with wisdom, compassion, and discernment and to ultimately make their own unique contribution to life.

-She teaches Mandala Vinyasa Krama, a creative and exploratory form of moving meditation.
+She teaches Joy of Vinyasa and Joy of Flow, a creative and exploratory form of moving meditation.
 She developed the Tapas series, a seasonal approach to taking care of the body through movement and breath.
 She opened Breathe Together Yoga in Los Gatos, California in 2011 to provide yoga to everyone.
 Comprised of two studios, a wellness center and tea house, the studio is an experiment into what it means to live fully.
 She has been running the Joy of Yoga 200 and 300 hour teacher trainings since 2009 and has certified hundreds of people to teach yoga and mind body practices.
 You can find her online classes on YogaAnytime.com.

-Since 2009, she has traveled virtually all over the world leading yoga trainings, adventures and retreats.
-Jennifer has traveled to India over a dozen times and is in the process of completing a photography book on the River Ganga.
+Since 2009, she has traveled all virtually over the world leading yoga trainings, adventures and retreats.
+Jennifer has traveled to India over a dozen times and is in the process of completing a photography book on the Ganges River.
 Jennifer took refuge in 2010 and is a member of the board of the Tibetan Children’s Education Foundation.
 She lives with her husband Will, their teenage son Liam and two golden retrievers, Hobbes and River.

 Practicing Yoga is savoring life intensely.
 Every Breath. ~jsp